-Common stock offered \$35,000,000 of shares of our common stock additional shares of our common stock.
+Common stock offered 5,840,000 shares of our common stock

+Common stock to be outstanding after this offering 26,209,683 shares shares of our common stock.

-Common stock to be outstanding after this offering 25,197,269 shares discounts and commissions and estimated offering expenses payable by us, will be approximately \$32.3 million, or approximately \$37.2 million if the underwriters exercise their option to purchase additional shares from us in full, assuming a public offering price of \$7.25 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on April 2, 2015.
+Option to purchase additional shares The underwriters have an option for a period of 30 days to purchase up to 876,000 additional and commissions and estimated offering expenses payable by us, will be approximately \$32.3 million, or approximately \$37.3 million if the underwriters exercise their option to purchase additional shares from us in full.
 We plan to use the net proceeds from this offering to fund clinical development of CRLX101, to fund research and development of CRLX301 and other future product candidates and for working capital and other general corporate purposes.
 See